 Please note, open and close dates for each programme vary.

 In order to apply you will need to carefully review the:

 The NIHR Research Support Service (RSS) also has a specific centre focused on public health research, the NIHR RSS Public Health Specialist Centre.

 Any changes to these dates will be emailed to all Lead Applicants with an application in progress.

-- Notification of out of remit/non-competitive decision if unsuccessful: late April 2023
+- notification of out of remit/non-competitive decision if unsuccessful: early January 2024

-- Earliest start date for funded studies: 1 February/1 March 2024
+- earliest start date for funded studies: 1 October/1 November 2024

 All primary research projects are expected to establish a programme appointed Study/Trial Steering Committee and it is important that you read the Research Governance Guidance before completing your application.
 Costs incurred by this committee should be included in the budget as appropriate.